Are Indiana Vital Records Open to the Public?

 Yes.
 Death records in Indiana are considered public records and can be viewed and accessed by members of the public.

 Interested individuals may find public death Records in the county’s health department where the death occurred for deaths between the years 1900 - 1917.
 For deaths recorded in Indiana after the year 1917, interested parties can perform a death record search by name at the Indiana State Department of Health.
-Persons that wish to initiate a death certificate search online need to have information such as:
+Persons who wish to initiate a death certificate search online need to have information such as the following:

 - The State in which the death occurred